jsbean/PitchSpellingTools/Documentation/SpellingAlgorithm.md

 2. One pitch can be spelled objectively (e.g., `(62, 63), (66, 67)`)
 3. Neither pitch can be spelled objectively (e.g., `(63, 66)`)

-For case 1 above, no action is needed other than confirming that the objectively spellable `Node` values hold a `rank` of `1.0`.
+For case 1 above, no action is needed other than confirming that the objectively spellable `PitchSpellingNode` values hold a `rank` of `1.0`.

 ##### SemiAmbiguousPitchSpellingRanker